Tactical Pen vs. Knife: Pros and Cons for Self-Defense

 Advantages of the Knife Over the Tactical Pen

 Circling back to the first advantage of the pen, if you find yourself in a life-or-death situation against a would-be attacker, drawing a blade is certainly more intimidating than flashing a pen.
 If an attacker knows you’re ready to use a knife against him, he might be far less motivated to go through with the attack.
 So, while the conspicuousness of holding a blade is disadvantageous in some situations, in other situations, it could save your life and even stop an attack from occurring before it begins.

 Once again, circling back to the third advantage of the tactical pen, should you be faced with a life-or-death self-defense scenario, a knife used effectively can possess more stopping power than a pen.
 In many instances, a tactical pen may just create pain; it can also be used against soft targets like the eyes and throat, which can certainly stop an attack, but using it effectively to absolutely stop an attacker may be more difficult than with a knife.

 A knife, especially when wielded by someone who has trained with a blade, can be deadly with ease.
 A few cuts in the wrong places can end a fight in seconds.
 This is why so much more training is recommended for effective knife use, and why the laws are very clear when it comes to knife possession.
 A deadlier weapon has greater consequences, but it might more easily save your life if used correctly in an absolute survival situation.

 Whichever weapon you choose for personal protection, remember that training is key!
 You want to be able to deploy the weapon quickly, use it effectively and safely, and escape.
 Get yourself into a self-defense training program ASAP.
-Also, you can view some of my knife training instructional videos online, and purchase your tactical knife or pen from The Home Security Superstore.
+Also, you can purchase your tactical knife or pen from The Home Security Superstore.
 Good luck and stay safe!